By Joanne Jeffries. Last Updated August 18th 2021. Welcome to our guide to understanding the car accident injury claim time limits.

-The difficulty in claiming an extension under section 33 has been shown in the past where courts have disagreed with one and other and the case has had to go to the court of appeal.
+The difficulty of getting an extension for the car accident claim time limit under section 33 has been shown in the past where courts have disagreed with one another and the case has had to go to the court of appeals.
 This very lengthy process can be avoided by ensuring you claim within the car accident injury claim time limit.

 Will I Need A Medical Examination To Make A Car Accident Claim?

 When you ask for compensation for a car accident, you’ll need proof of a few things:

 - That the accident happened;